canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

+If we have similar scenarios, we can use a constant like `const string NoEmail = null`.
+Or prefer [object mothers and builders to create test data]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}).

 Finally, as an aside, we don't need a mock on `IOptions<EmailConfiguration>`.

+**Don't use a mock or a stub with the IOptions interface.
+That would introduce extra complexity.
+Use Options.Create() with the value to configure.**

-We can use the `Option.Create()` method instead.
-Let's do it.
+Let's use the `Option.Create()` method instead.

 ```csharp
 [TestMethod]